13 Nicknames for Alaska and the Reasons for Them

 The Last Frontier

-A port with boats at the foot of a densely-forested mountain
+A port with boats at the foot of a densely forested mountain on a cloudy day

 The Sourdough State

-Aerial shot of a residential area with many houses and trees near a river
+Aerial shot of a residential area with many houses and green trees near a river

 The 49th State